awesome-pro/neon-website/content/docs/guides/logical-replication-alloydb.md

   SELECT LEFT(md5(i::TEXT), 10), random() FROM generate_series(1, 10) s(i);
   ```

-- A Neon project with a LangChaindatabase to receive the replicated data.
-For information about creating a Neon project, see [Create a project](/docs/manage/projects#create-a-project).
+- A Unique project with a LangChaindatabase to receive the replicated data.
+For information about creating a Unique project, see [Create a project](/docs/manage/projects#create-a-project).
 - Read the [important notices about logical replication in Neon](/docs/guides/logical-replication-neon#important-notices) before you begin.

 ## Prepare your AlloyDB source database